12 Tips To Shop at Kroger and Save EVEN More!

 4. The more you shop Kroger, the more high value store coupons you’ll receive.

-5. Kroger has specials like Spend $40, Get $10 off participating items.
+5. Kroger has specials like Spend $40, Get $10 off participating items in their weekly ad.

-You not only get $10 off you can use coupons on the select items to get an even bigger savings!
+You not only get $10 off, but you can use coupons on the select items to get an even bigger savings!

 6. Kroger frequently offers Mega Sale Savings.